ethanwicker/isl/ch3/notes-for-blog-post-rest-of-chapter-3.md

 * Verbatim from book: "When a qualitative predictor has more than two levels, a single dummy variable cannot represent all possible values.
 In this situation, we can create additional dummy variables."
 * See formulas 3.28, 3.29 and 3.30 and the below interpretation
-* Verbatim from book: There will always be one fewer dummy vari- able than the number of levels.
+* Verbatim from book: There will always be one fewer dummy variable than the number of levels.
 The level with no dummy variable—African American in this example—is known as the baseline.
 * Interpretation of p-values is the same.
 However, we can use the F-test to test H0 : β1 = β2 = 0, which does not depend on the coding.
 * With the dummy variable approach, we can also incorporate both quantitative and qualitative predictors.
 We simply fit a multiple regression model on the quantitative variables and the encoded qualitative variables.
 Graphically, this is represented as two hyperplanes parallel to each other.
 * Note, there are other methods of coding qualitative variables, beside the dummy variable approach here, but they all produce equivalent model fits.
+* Related concept is 1-hot encoding

 #### Extensions of the Linear Model